 I left my teaching job in June of 2012, at which point my family and I went on a month-long adventure to Europe.
 We had the time of our lives!
 When I came back to Tokyo, I had the extreme good fortune to find a new job working at a beer import company based in Shinjuku.
-It is a challenging atmosphere, but I learn something every single day, and the job allows me a great deal of flexibility in every aspect.
-It’s a fantastic opportunity that I am thoroughly enjoying.
-In addition to this position, I work part time (one day per week) at Tokyo University as a proofreader and translator (though I’m certainly no translator; Google Translate does most of the heavy lifting).
+It was a challenging atmosphere that taught me a lot.
+My contract there concluded in April of 2013.
+Currently, I work part time (one day per week) at the University of Tokyo as a proofreader and translator (though I’m certainly no translator; Google Translate does most of the heavy lifting).
+I also do a little teaching for adult students at a stylish language school in Shibuya.
 I host a webseries called “English in Three Minutes” for a language learning company, and also do voice acting for language lessons for the company’s audio programs.
 My last primary position (there are 4, yes) is as a proofreader/editor for a service called Eigobin, a website where Japanese individuals looking to practice their written English can submit their work and have it corrected with comments and suggestions for improvement.

 I’m busy, but in a good way.
 I live, work, and play in the great city of Tokyo, Japan.
 When I’m not working or lurking on the internet, I enjoy going on long walks throughout the city to new places, trying new foods, people watching at cafes, and checking out matsuris (festivals).
 I have a great many goals for my time in this awesome place, most of which I am actively working towards.
 I enjoy staying busy, but also consider myself an expert relaxer.
 I am quirky, but am also well versed in my skill sets, and do the things I do because they make me happy.
 My biggest pet peeve is a lack of follow through.
 My guiltiest pleasure is cheesecake.
 My greatest happiness comes from feeling a sense of accomplishment.
 I am a worrier, a planner, a writer, a teacher, a reader, and a thinker.
 I am also a cook, a knitter, a daughter, a sister, and a co-conspirator.
 Someday, though, my real dream is to become a Jedi Knight.